 Keeping hydrated at work is a must, so make sure you regularly get up to make some tea, and grab a glass of water.
 Studies have shown that dehydration has detrimental effects on work output, leading to health and safety officials to publish workplace recommendations.
 Whilst it is a great way to measure what you are drinking, bottled water encourages us to take breaks less often as opposed to refilling a glass.
 The more movement (and tea) you can fit into your working day the better!

 Effective Alexander Technique stretches

-Workplace stress account for 40% of workplace illness in the UK.
-Timing a short break every hour can give you the time to breath deeply, step away from your workload, and return refreshed and productive.
-Forbes has come up with a great guide on workplace mindfulness, following on from the recent workplace mindfulness programs practiced by global corporations such as google.
+Workplace stress accounts for 40% of workplace illness in the UK.
+Timing a short break every hour can give you the time to breathe deeply, step away from your workload, and return refreshed and productive.
+Forbes has come up with a great guide on workplace mindfulness, following on from the recent workplace mindfulness programs practised by global corporations such as Google.